-Since our current cross-section includes only EU member states in the year 2013, this inductive aspect might pose some problems when increasing the geographical and temporal scope.
-However, since we can observe a wide variety of electoral laws in the EU, we think that the assumption that most endpoints of our scales reasonably reflect and capture the potential range of variety overall is warranted.
-In addition, we have already calibrated some of our scales to incorporate variations that we anticipate encountering only beyond Europe (indicated in the coding schemes below).
-Finally, our coding for non-citizen residents distinguishes between non-national EU citizens and Third Country Nationals (TCNs).
+Since our current sample includes EU member states in the year 2013 and EU member states and the Americas in 2015, this inductive aspect might pose some problems when widening the geographical and temporal scope.
+However, since we can observe a broad variety of electoral laws in the contemporary EU and the Americas, we think that the assumption that most endpoints of our scales reasonably reflect and capture the potential range of variety overall is warranted.
+In addition, our coding for non-citizen residents distinguishes between non-national EU citizens and Third Country Nationals (TCNs).
 When comparing EU states to non-EU states, users can choose to either use only the TCN indicators, which do not take into account the EU citizenship-based local franchise, or the aggregated indicators that take into account that all EU states must enfranchise EU citizens in local elections.